The Howley Foundation UA 05192016

 Nick Howley — Founder, Chairman & Trustee

-Founder and Chairman of TransDigm Group, Inc. (NYSE: TDG) and Chairman of Perimeter Solutions (NYSE: PRM).
+Emeritus Director of TransDigm Group, Inc. (NYSE: TDG), where he served as Executive Chairman from 2018 to 2021, President and/or Chief Executive Officer from 2003 to 2018.
+Co-founder and Chairman of Perimeter Solutions (NYSE: PRM).
 Past national Chairman of the Cristo Rey Network Board.
 Education: B.S. in mechanical engineering from Drexel University; MBA from Harvard Business School.

 Leadership Quotes: